MikeDonohue/WinningPokerHandAPI/README.md

 - Servies that perform business logic.
 - Repositories that interact with the database.

-Code on Demand:
-My API only acts when it is prompted to.

 Caching:
 Basic caching implemented.
 Can be improved via use of etags.